Lee DeWyze: American Idol

-DeWyze auditioned in Chicago at the United Center for the ninth season of American Idol on June 22, 2009, after encouragement from his friend Vincent Ferrara who was also trying out for the contest in Chicago.
-He auditioned with the song "Ain't No Sunshine".
-He was one of only thirteen people from Chicago, the lowest number out of all seven audition cities, to make it through to Hollywood week.
-During Hollywood week his group included Aaron Kelly and Crystal Bowersox, all of whom made the Top 5.
-DeWyze then beat Bowersox and was crowned the winner on May 26, 2010.
+DeWyze auditioned at the United Center in Chicago for the ninth season of American Idol on June 22, 2009, after encouragement from his friend Vincent Ferrara, who was also trying out for the contest in Chicago.
+DeWyze auditioned with the song "Ain't No Sunshine".
+He was one of thirteen people from Chicago, the lowest number out of all seven audition cities, to make it through to the show's Hollywood Week.

+During Hollywood Week, DeWyze was placed in a group that included Aaron Kelly and Crystal Bowersox, all of whom made the Top 5.
+DeWyze defeated Bowersox and was crowned the winner on May 26, 2010.

-His closest friend among the competitors is Andrew Garcia.
-Garcia was his roommate throughout the season until he was eliminated in the Top 9.
-Lee stated that he was generally close to all the Top 10 Idols, but he is also especially close to Siobhan Magnus, Katie Stevens, Michael Lynche, Aaron Kelly, and Alex Lambert and Lacey Brown from the Top 16.
+DeWyze's closest friend among the competitors is Andrew Garcia, who was his roommate throughout the season until he was eliminated in the Top 9.

 DeWyze was one of two contestants in the ninth season to never land in the bottom three, the other being Bowersox.
 The judges praised him for shedding his shy persona throughout the season and showing, with confidence, that he was "in it to win it."

 On May 14, 2010, DeWyze performed at the Arlington Park Race Track in Arlington Heights, Illinois, with more than 41,000 people attending as part of his American Idol Homecoming day.
-Along with performing at the race track he had a parade in Mount Prospect, performed at a local AT&T store, and threw out the opening pitch at a Chicago Cubs baseball game.
+The day also included parade in Mount Prospect, a performance at an AT&T store in Skokie, Illinois, and DeWyze throwing out the opening pitch at a Chicago Cubs baseball game.